newpouy/InstagramHelper/README.md

 8. Mass block the list of user IDs/usernames.

 ## Create a List
+1.

+### How to Make the Process Faster
-1. Click the extension's icon.
+1. Increase the page size
+2. Decrease the value of delay interval

 ## Donations
 This extension is free, however if you would like to donate:
-BTC: 1LtKe6AKDvJ1nhZjPwRBnJe4QovqxhLRjN
+* BTC: 1LtKe6AKDvJ1nhZjPwRBnJe4QovqxhLRjN
-BCH: 1NgX5ywvuAPTvz6y6tU3kfTvv7NHH8YoKp
+* BCH: 1NgX5ywvuAPTvz6y6tU3kfTvv7NHH8YoKp
-LTC: LW55k6MD8WBuV8NUxEXBBXeRv3vzzF3tfN
+* LTC: LW55k6MD8WBuV8NUxEXBBXeRv3vzzF3tfN
-ETH: 0x2EB4DB0cA8100E749BDB2D52844A96c86863Ae92
+* ETH: 0x2EB4DB0cA8100E749BDB2D52844A96c86863Ae92